nabilasiregar/abm-project/README.md

 # Agent-Based Modelling
 This repository contains the source code for an agent-based model simulation using the Mesa framework.
-The simulation includes various aspects such as economic and cop agent interactions, crime dynamics, and policy effects through taxation and policing.
+The simulation includes various aspects such as economic and cop agent interactions, crime dynamics through sentence length (punishment severity) and level of policing (likelihood of getting caught).
 <p align="center">
   <img src="static/simulation.gif" alt="Simulation" width="300" height="300"/>
 </p>